lordcongra/poke-e-role/README.md

 ### ⚔️ Willpower & Combat Economy

-- **Decoupled Temp Pools (New!):** Independently track and manage Temporary HP and Temporary Willpower.
-Automated UI bars visually overlay the Temp points directly onto your base resource bars!
-(Temp Will spends first - made for homebrew mechanics).
 - **Willpower Mechanics:** Dedicated 1-click buttons to spend Willpower for "Pushing Fate" (+1 Auto Success), "Take Your Chances" (gain reroll stacks), and "Power Through the Pain" (ignore Pain Penalties for the scene).
 - **Interactive Rerolls:** A dedicated reroll prompt lets you choose exactly how many failed dice to pick back up and reroll using your active "Take Your Chances" stacks.
 - **Action Tracking:** Automatically increases your Action count and checks off your Evasion/Clash trackers when rolling attacks or maneuvers.
 - **Generic Maneuvers:** 1-click dropdown for combat maneuvers (Grapple, Cover Ally, Ambush, etc.).
 - Dim your used moves with the inline **(✔)** checkbox to track your action economy, then click the **Reset** button to clear the board for the next turn.
+- **Decoupled Temp Pools:** Independently track and manage Temporary HP and Temporary Willpower.
+Automated UI bars visually overlay the Temp points directly onto your base resource bars!
+(Temp Will spends first and Temp HP takes damage first - made for homebrew mechanics, though Temp HP exists for dynamax/gigantamax integration).

 ### 🎒 Inventory, Tags, & Progression